oikos-cash/oikos-docs-bsc/content/contracts/integration.md

 - `FeePool` is behind `ProxyFeePool`
 - `Synthetix` is behind both `ProxySynthetix` (deprecated, see notice below) and `ProxyERC20`
 - `SynthsUSD` is behind both `ProxysUSD` (deprecated) and `ProxyERC20sUSD`
-- All remaining synths are also behind a Proxy, all of which are the newer ProxyERC20 pattern. e.g. `ProxysETH`, `ProxyiBTC`, etc.
+- All remaining synths are also behind a Proxy, all of which are the newer ProxyERC20 pattern. e.g. `ProxysBNB`, `ProxyiBTC`, etc.

 !!!
 Warning "Deprecation Notice"